I love coffee shops– especially local ones.

 I have great memories with friends within the walls of local coffee shops.
 And I have not-so-pleasant memories, too, with tears and heartbreak.
 With final papers and looming deadlines.

 I have history within the walls of those shops.

 I wonder what it will be like when I revisit them years later.
 Will my ghost of undergrad come to greet me?
 Will she embrace me and take me back to being 20 again?
 Will the aroma of a certain kind of latte or muffin overwhelm my senses with nostalgia of an aching and beautiful familiarity?

 As I wait for this quarantine to be over, I wait to discover new local coffee shops.
 I embed memories and the familiarity of Blacksburg ones into my heart.
 I long to walk into a coffee shop on a Saturday morning and sit down and continue working on my latest novel, or a blog post.
-I long to sit across a friend over a hot cup of coffee or hot cocoa while we converse and write together on a fall afternoon or autumn evening.
+I long to sit across a friend over a hot cup of coffee or hot cocoa while we converse and write together on a sunny fall afternoon or winter evening.